RobertGawron/GammaSpectrometer/Software/Source/Interfaces/README.md

 # Interfaces

-Modules in this directory implement communication and connectivity between the FPGA design and external or internal interfaces.
+Modules that implement communication protocols, bus connections, or signal adaptation for external devices and internal design interconnects.